paulotto/LaTeXTrans/README.md

 </div>

  End-to-end translation from arXiv paper ID to translated PDF.
 LaTeXTrans have the following **Features** :
- - **🌟 Translation simply by using the arXiv paper id**
  - **🌟 Preserve the integrity of formulas, layout, and cross-references**
  - **🌟 Ensure consistency in terminology translation**
- - **🌟 Support end-to-end conversion from original LaTeX source to translated PDF**
+ - **🌟 Support end-to-end conversion from original TeX source (automatically downloaded based on the arXiv paper id provided) to translated PDF**

 With LaTeXTrans, researchers and students can obtain higher-quality arXiv paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.